samarabbas/temporal-documentation-legacy/docs/08_cli.md

 docker run --rm ubercadence/cli:master --address host.docker.internal:7933 --domain samples-domain domain describe
 ```

-To build the CLI tool locally, clone the [Cadence server repo](https://github.com/uber/cadence) and run
+To build the CLI tool locally, clone the [Temporal server repo](https://github.com/uber/cadence) and run
 `make bins`.
 This produces an executable called `cadence`.
 With a local build, the same command to
 describe a domain would look like this:
 ```